Siege of Mount Hiei: Aftermath

 On the Enryaku-ji side, Seikakuin Gosei and others were able to escape and asked Takeda Shingen for asylum.
 Shingen attempted to protect them and rebuild the temple, but died of illness in May, 1573.
 According to the record of Hiyoshi Taisha Shrine in June 1579, the Emperor Ogimachi issued a statement to revive the Hyakuhachi shrine, but Nobunaga suppressed the revival and the revival movement was stopped.

 After that, in 1582, Nobunaga committed seppuku in the Honnoji Incident, and Mitsuhide was lost in the Battle of Yamazaki, and the surviving monks began to return to the mountain one after another.

-Only one minor building survived the siege, the Ruri-dō (瑠璃堂, "Lapis Lazuli Hall"), which is located down a long, unmarked path from the Sai-tō complex.
+Only one minor building survived the siege, the "Lapis Lazuli Hall" (瑠璃堂, Ruri-dō), which is located down a long, unmarked path from the Sai-tō complex.
 The structure dates originally to the 13th century and was repaired twice in the 20th century.
 Reconstruction of Enryaku-ji commenced not long after the death of Oda Nobunaga and his successor Toyotomi Hideyoshi, but never regained its former size.